Heart Disease and High Blood Pressure

 Should I Take Dietary Supplements?

-Other things, like dietary supplements, may also help prevent high blood pressure.
+Other things, like dietary supplements, may also help treat high blood pressure.
 Here's a roundup of what's being said about them.

 Potassium.
-Eating foods rich in potassium will help protect some people from developing high blood pressure.
+Eating foods rich in potassium will help control blood pressure.
 You probably can get enough potassium from your diet, so a supplement isn't necessary.
 Many fruits, vegetables, dairy foods, and fish are good sources of potassium.

 Calcium.
 Populations with low calcium intakes have high rates of high blood pressure.
 However, it has not been proven that taking calcium tablets will prevent high blood pressure.
-But it is important to be sure to get at least the recommended amount of calcium -- 800 - 1,200 milligrams per day for adults (pregnant and breastfeeding women need more) -- from the foods you eat.
+But it is important to be sure to get at least the recommended amount of calcium -- 1,000 to 1,300 milligrams per day for adults (pregnant and breastfeeding women need more) -- from the foods you eat.
 Dairy foods like low-fat selections of milk, yogurt, and cheese are good sources of calcium.
 Low-fat and nonfat dairy products have even more calcium than the high-fat types.

 Magnesium.
 A diet low in magnesium may make your blood pressure rise.
 But doctors don't recommend taking extra magnesium to help prevent high blood pressure -- the amount you get in a healthy diet is enough.
 Magnesium is found in whole grains, green leafy vegetables, nuts, seeds, and dry peas and beans.